-The Truman Capote Literary Trust Scholarship for Creative Writing is an annual award for Appalachian juniors or seniors enrolled full time and majoring in English with a concentration in creative writing.
-The competition alternates annually between the genres of prose (fiction, creative nonfiction, playwriting and screenwriting) and poetry.
+The Truman Capote Literary Trust Scholarship is an annual award for Appalachian juniors or seniors enrolled full time and majoring in English with a concentration in creative writing.
+The competition, which takes place each spring semester, alternates annually between the genres of poetry and prose (fiction, creative nonfiction, playwriting and screenwriting).

-Next year’s Truman Capote Literary Trust Scholarship competition will be in poetry.
-To learn more about this scholarship opportunity and others in the Department of English, visit https://english.appstate.edu/students/scholarships.
+Next year’s Truman Capote Literary Trust Scholarship competition will be in prose.
+Learn more about this scholarship opportunity and others in the Department of English.

 What do you think?